Andriy Portnov: Scientific activity

 In 2001, he defended his dissertation on "Activities of foreign investors in the stock market of Ukraine (motivation and regulation)" at the Kyiv National Economic University named after Vadym Hetman, receiving the degree of Candidate of Economic Sciences.
-In September 2009, he defended his thesis for the degree of Doctor of Law on the topic "Formation and development of constitutional proceedings in Ukraine: problems of theory and practice.".
-Since October 2009, he is a Doctor of Law.
+In September 2009, he defended his thesis for the degree of Doctor of Law on the topic "Formation and development of constitutional proceedings in Ukraine: problems of theory and practice."
+From October 2009, he was a Doctor of Law.

-Since November 2009, he is a Professor of the Department of Constitutional and Administrative Law of the Law Faculty of the Taras Shevchenko National University of Kyiv.
+From November 2009, he was a Professor of the Department of Constitutional and Administrative Law of the Law Faculty of the Taras Shevchenko National University of Kyiv.

-He is a member of the Specialized Academic Council of the Vadym Hetman Kyiv National Economic University.
+He was a member of the Specialized Academic Council of the Vadym Hetman Kyiv National Economic University.

-He is the author of two scientific monographs and more than 30 scientific works on the problems of legal regulation of constitutional proceedings and the theory of constitutional process.
+He was the author of two scientific monographs and more than 30 scientific works on the problems of legal regulation of constitutional proceedings and the theory of constitutional process.

 Family

-He is married, has a son, Ihor (born in 1993), and a daughter, Lilia (born in 1994).
+Portnov was married with a son, Ihor (born 1993), and a daughter, Lilia (born 1994).
+He had two more children, who were educated at the American School, site of his death.

 Until the fall of 2016, Portnov's sister worked in the Pechersk Court.

+Death

+Portnov was shot and killed by unidentified gunmen near the American School of Madrid in Pozuelo de Alarcón, Spain, on 21 May 2025.
+He was 51.
+One of the gunman has been captured and arrested by the National Police and charged with Portnov's murder.
+The police found nine bullet casings near him and suspect three men were involved in the shooting.